|Riding Level||Intermediate - Advanced|

 It comes with a 6/10 flex.
 I felt it was just stiff enough to keep the Odyssey feeling stable at higher speeds and in somewhat bumpy terrain.
 But it was also soft enough to give it a fun personality and keep it quick to turn and manuever.

 It didn’t take too long to figure out how the Odyssey works.
-It is a playful freeride board with a surfy/turny side as well.
+This board is a playful freeride board with a surfy/turny side as well.
 It is a ton of fun to carve, slash, and turn in a lot of different snow conditions.

 I enjoyed this board in the steeps.
 It is quick to turn, has nice connection to the snow, and feels predictablie and stable on the way down.